Tomer FishmanLeiden University CML (Institute of Environmental Sciences)

 |Leiden University CML (Institute of Environmental Sciences)|

 |Member since||Mar 11, 2013|

-AboutI'm interested mainly in everything related to material stocks, their services, and their impacts: what, where, when, which ones, what for, and why??
+AboutI'm interested in everything related to material stocks, their service-provisioning, and their impacts: what, where, when, which ones, what for, and why??

 My current research explores scenarios and forecasts of the accumulation of critical materials and construction materials accumulation in the global economies, and the environmental consequences of these trends.